Bo Derek: Acting

-In 1981, Derek starred in MGM's R-rated Tarzan, the Ape Man, her first leading role in a mainstream Hollywood film.
-Directed by John Derek, the film dealt little with Tarzan and instead focused on Derek's character, Jane Parker, and specifically on Derek's physical attributes.
-Derek appears nude in two scenes, one of which involved her being bathed and body-painted.
-Ahead of Tarzan, the Ape Mans release, MGM and the film's distributor, United Artists, were sued for an injunction by the Edgar Rice Burroughs estate, which alleged that the film exceeded the scope of a 1931 license agreement ("1931 Agreement") that permitted MGM to use Tarzan and other Burroughs characters in the 1932 film Tarzan the Ape Man.
-The agreement stipulated that MGM could only produce remakes if the story of the 1932 film was maintained.
+In 1981, Derek starred in the Metro-Goldwyn-Mayer adventure film Tarzan, the Ape Man, marking her first leading role in a mainstream Hollywood feature.
+Directed by John Derek, the film dealt little with Tarzan and instead focused on the character of Jane Parker and specifically on Derek's physical attributes.
+Derek appeared nude in two scenes, one of which involved her being bathed and body-painted.
+Ahead of the release, MGM and the distributor, United Artists, were sued for an injunction by the Edgar Rice Burroughs estate, which alleged that the film exceeded the scope of a 1931 license agreement ("1931 Agreement") that permitted MGM to use Tarzan and other Burroughs characters in the 1932 film Tarzan the Ape Man.
+The agreement stipulated that the studio could only produce remakes if the story of the 1932 film was maintained.
 Additionally, the Burroughs estate contended that MGM's character license under the deal was terminated in 1977, thereby constituting a violation of their copyright.
-Upon reviewing the evidence, the Federal District Court in New York determined that Tarzan, the Ape Man and its 1932 predecessor are "based on substantially the same story" when reduced to their major incidents, provided that modifications were made to tone down Derek's nude scenes.
-It was further concluded that MGM's character license had not been revoked due to the nonfulfillment of the legal prerequisites required for contract termination.
-Accordingly, the court ruled against the Burroughs estate and dismissed their injunction request.
+Upon examination of the evidence, the Federal District Court in New York ruled that both films, reduced to their major incidents—and with adjustments made to the 1981 version to tone down Derek's nude scenes—are "based on substantially the same story."
+It was further concluded that MGM's character license remained in effect as the legal prerequisites for its termination had not been met.
+Accordingly, the Burroughs estate's request for an injunction was denied.
 Although Tarzan, the Ape Man received negative reviews, the film became a box-office success, making over $35 million in ticket sales and becoming the 15th highest-grossing film of 1981.
 For her performance as Jane Parker, Derek shared the Golden Raspberry Award for Worst Actress with Faye Dunaway, the latter for her starring role as Joan Crawford in Mommie Dearest.

-Derek next appeared in the erotic comedy-drama film Bolero (1984).
-Directed again by John Derek, Bolero explores the female protagonist's sexual awakening and her journey around the world to find an ideal first lover to take her virginity.
-Its sexual nature and substantial use of nudity earned the film an X rating, which is traditionally reserved for pornographic or extremely violent horror films.
-Critical reviews for Bolero, including Derek's performance, were negative ("[Bo Derek] would be a lot more appealing if she tried less assiduously to please").
-For her performance in the film, Derek won her second Golden Raspberry Award for Worst Actress.
-The film also won five additional Golden Raspberry Awards: Worst Picture, Worst Director (John Derek), Worst Screenplay (John Derek), Worst New Star (Olivia d'Abo), and Worst Musical Score (Peter Bernstein and Elmer Bernstein).
+Derek next appeared in the romantic drama film Bolero (1984).
+Directed by John Derek, the film explores the female protagonist's sexual awakening and her journey around the world to find an ideal first lover to take her virginity.
+Due to its sexual nature and substantial nudity, Bolero was handed an X rating, a classification typically reserved for pornography or extreme horror.
+Critical reviews, including those of Derek's performance, were negative ("[Bo Derek] would be a lot more appealing if she tried less assiduously to please").
+For her role in the film, she won her second Golden Raspberry Award for Worst Actress.
+The production dominated the 5th Golden Raspberry Awards, winning five additional "Razzies," including Worst Picture, Worst Director (John Derek), Worst Screenplay (John Derek), Worst New Star (Olivia d'Abo), and Worst Musical Score (Peter Bernstein and Elmer Bernstein).

 In 1987, Derek teamed up with Steven Paul of the firm sales agency Paul Entertainment to sell the unreleased feature film A Knight of Love, in which she was set to star, but the project never materialized.